abigailroney/Python-SQLAlchemy/README.md

 # Python-SQLAlchemy
-Python project using Flask and SQL Alchemy to create, update, and delete records in a database.
+In this Python project, I used Flask to create a web-based application.
+I then used SQL Alchemy to create, update, and delete records in a database.